Top 10 Peptide Skincare Serums Compared: Argireline, Matrixyl, Copper Peptides (2026)

 2. Medik8 Liquid Peptides Advanced MP — High-Potency Pick (Verdict: Best high-potency formula)

-At $89 for 30 ml, it is the most peptide-dense formula on this list.
+At $95 for 30 ml, it is one of the most peptide-dense formulas on this list.
 The serum uses a watery, alcohol-free vehicle that layers easily under sunscreen.

 3. Drunk Elephant Protini Polypeptide Cream — Daily Workhorse (Verdict: Best daily peptide cream)